 HOW PERFUMERS CAN BEGIN EARNEST CHANGE

 We don't need to exclude cis scent enthusiasts- but neither should we solely pander.

 We should listen to trans/non-binary wearers.
 All that is being asked for is what everyone else asks for- products with emotional/practical value to one's needs.

 We should also phase out gendered perfume and change the language on gendered ingredients.
-Start by ensuring collections are mistral gender spectrums- I've done this on my own and it isn't hard or expensive.
+At least compromise, while the public catches up, by ensuring collections as a whole are (optional) mistral gender spectrums.
+I've done this myself at home and it isn't hard or expensive.

 https://lifestyle.howstuffworks.com/style/body-scents-fragrances/scents-attributed-to-gender.htm https://experimentalperfumeclub.com/gender-in-perfume/ https://lifestyle.howstuffworks.com/style/body-scents-fragrances/scents-attributed-to-gender.htm https://www.perfume.com/article-perfumes-used-in-the-middle-ages https://metro.co.uk/2017/11/11/whats-it-really-like-to-transition-from-female-to-male-4-things-they-dont-tell-you-7063833/